ccding/go-logging/README.md

 (*Logger) SetSync(sync bool)               // set to sync or async
 ```

-#### Logging Format
+#### Record Format
-The logging format is described by a string, which has two parts separated by
+The record format is described by a string, which has two parts separated by
 `\n`.
 The first part describes the format of the log, and the second part
 lists all the fields to be shown in the log.
 In other word, the first part is
 the first parameter `format` of `fmt.Printf(format string, v ...interface{})`,